xinyiguan/py2lispIDyOM/paper/paper.md

 # Statement of need

-Music is a complex, multi-layered signal that displays structures along a variety of dimensions - among which melodic and rhythmic sequences play a crucial role across styles and cultures [@PearceWiggins2006].
-Empirical studies have consistently demonstrated that listeners have strong and well-defined musical predictions that reflect the long-range statistical regularities present in the music they have heard across their lifespan [@Margulis2005, @Morgan2019].
-These statistics are learned through passive exposure to the music in everyday life [@Bigand2006, @Eerola2009, @Rohrmeier2011] .
+Music is a complex, multi-layered signal that displays structures along a variety of dimensions - among which melodic and rhythmic sequences play a crucial role across styles and cultures `[@PearceWiggins2006].
+Empirical studies have consistently demonstrated that listeners have strong and well-defined musical predictions that reflect the long-range statistical regularities present in the music they have heard across their lifespan [@Margulis2005; @Morgan2019].
+These statistics are learned through passive exposure to the music in everyday life [@Bigand2006; @Eerola2009; @Rohrmeier2011].

-The Information Dynamics of Music (IDyOM) has been a well-established computational model for melodic expectation in the music cognition community and has been empirically tested in various studies[@PearceWiggins2012].
-IDyOM models listeners’ online expectations of musical events using predictions from variable-order Markov chains [@Pearce2005, @Pearce2018].
+The Information Dynamics of Music (IDyOM) has been a well-established computational model for melodic expectation in the music cognition community and has been empirically tested in various studies [@PearceWiggins2012].
+IDyOM models listeners’ online expectations of musical events using predictions from variable-order Markov chains [@Pearce2005; @Pearce2018].
 Its long-term component is trained on a large musical corpus and its short-term component dynamically learns the local statistics of a melody, simulating long-term learning of musical statistics and short-term learning of musical patterns respectively.